Australia and weapons of mass destruction: Delivery platforms

 Like virtually every other developed nation and most larger developing nations, Australia has weapons systems which could be used to deliver nuclear weapons to its neighbours, if nuclear weapons were developed.
 The Royal Australian Air Force has 72 F-35A Lightning II strike fighters and 24 F/A-18F Super Hornet strike fighters.

 Australia previously operated the Douglas A-4 Skyhawk ground-attack aircraft and the English Electric Canberra and General Dynamics F-111C bombers, which were theoretically capable of delivering nuclear weapons, and F-111G tactical bombers which converted from United States Air Force FB-111A strategic nuclear bombers.
 75 F/A-18A/B Hornets were also operated until their retirement in 2021.
 Prior to the delivery of the F-111C, Australia briefly operated the McDonnell Douglas F-4E leased from the United States Air Force, standard Block 43/44 models capable of delivering nuclear weapons.

 As part of Air Staff Requirement (Operational Requirement/Air) 36 for bomber aircraft in the 1950s, the Royal Australian Air Force specified a requirement for "an offensive tactical strike capability" and "strategic defence of Australia" with targets "as far north as the Kra Peninsula".
 The bomber was required to have a range of not less than 4000 nmi and be capable of carrying at least 20000 lb of conventional bombs or one BLUE DANUBE nuclear weapon (which had been air dropped at Maralinga on 11 October 1956).
 Locally manufactured versions of the Avro Vulcan or Handley Page Victor nuclear bombers were some of the options considered.

 Polling

 In 2010 Lowy Institute poll asked If some of Australia’s near neighbours were to begin to develop nuclear weapons, would you then be personally in favour or against Australia also developing nuclear weapons?

 It found that 16% were in favour (4% strongly in favour, 12% somewhat in favour) while 84% were against (63% strongly against, 21% somewhat against).

 In 2022, the Lowy Institute performed another poll on Australians’ support for nuclear weapons.
 It found 11% strongly in favour and 25% somewhat in favour, for a total of 36% in favour (an increase from the 2010 poll), while 24% were somewhat against and 39% were strongly against acquiring nuclear weapons.

+In 2026, a Lowy Institute Poll, found that 39% of Australians are in favour of acquiring nuclear weapons (11% strongly in favour and 28% somewhat in favour), while 58% are against (29% were somewhat against and 29% were strongly against acquiring nuclear weapons).
+Opposition has softened and support has increased.